tnichols217/notes/APArt/Piece Descriptions.md

 1. Combined children's toy with a professional yet fun look to convey retrospective sentimentality
 2. Experimented with styles of generated distortion until I created one that was gentle and relaxing

+### Ideas

+I tried to display the disparity between

 ## 6 - Guitar

 ### Dimensions